Preparing for Surgery

 Every patient having weight loss surgery on our programme will be seen by a physician.
 If you have a physician that you already see that is involved with our programme they will be the physicians you see.
 This doctor will assess your fitness for surgery and plan how to mange your care in the peri-operative period.
 Eg what to do about your insulin, your asthma medication etc. They will also see you on the operation day and make sure everything is ok and adjust your medication and treatment as required.

 Having a weight problem, trying to do something about it, succeeding with your weight problem, failing…these are all emotionally challenging times.
 Sometimes, the emotional side of a weight problem and weight loss surgery is quite overwhelming.
-It is best to involve a psychologist from the start.
-It will help with choosing the right operation, succeeding and then with getting on with your life.
-The psychologist may see you after the surgery as well, to help you along the way if you need this.
+You might like to involve a psychologist from the start.
+You could discuss this with your Gp to help you find a suitable clinical psychologist.

 This is where all the paperwork that the hospital requires and the various tests that have been done are collected together and the nursing side of the process is done.
 It is done to prevent there being any unexpected problems on the day of surgery.
-It is held at whichever hospital the patient is going to.
-For patients having surgery at Peninsula Private Hospital this is done in Mr Draper’s rooms at Peninsula Private Hospital in Frankston and is done by Sarah, the Bariatric Nurse Co-ordinator.
-For patients going to the Epworth Eastern and Richmond this is held at the Pre Admission Clinic at Epworth Eastern in Box Hill and Epworth Richmond respectively.
+The hospital nurse will call you and do this with you over the phone, or sometimes might need to ask you to come to the hospital.

 Final Consultation with the Surgeon